-This book is a translation of these war-time journals written by my Polish-Jewish father, when he was in his early and mid twenties.
+This book is an English translation of these war-time journals written by my Polish-Jewish father when he was in his early and mid twenties.
 He wrote about his arrest by Germans in September 1939, his subsequent escape and return to his mother in Lodz, and then, urged by his mother who was worried for his safety, his journey to Lwow to avoid being recaptured by the Germans.
 He gives an account of his arrest by the NKVD in Lwow and his deportation to a Soviet gulag and the subsequent, so called 'amnesty', which allowed my father, with many other Poles, to join the Polish Army to fight in Italy against the Germans, including at the Battle of Monte Cassino.
-Written in real time, this is his moving and emotional account of his experiences, untainted by the passing of time and failing memory; a first hand account and primary source of information about how it felt to be a teenager at the outbreak of war, and six years later a young man in his mid twenties, with both his youth and his country lost.
+Written in real time, this is a moving and emotional account of his experiences, immediate and untainted by the passing of time and failing memory; a first hand account and primary source of information about how it felt to be a teenager at the outbreak of war, and six years later a young man in his mid twenties, with both his youth and his country lost.

-The book has 238 pages of text, and 24 colour pages of some of my father's paintings and drawings, photos and documents.
+238 pages of text, and 24 colour plates of some of my father's paintings and drawings, photos and documents.

 Read more about this book and the author using the links shown at the top of this page.

 The book can be purchased by clicking the 'Online Shop' tab above.